 - Aggressive tumor biology properties, including angiogenesis and metastasis: In advanced stage disease, tumors develop properties that allow them to spread throughout the body.
 These include the activation of pathways that regulate new blood vessel formation (angiogenesis) and those that enable cancer cell separation from primary tumors and establishment of new tumor lesions (metastasis).
 Many Hsp90 client proteins play key roles in these processes.
 These include HIF-1alpha, VEGFR, PDFGR, and VEGF in angiogenesis; and MET, RAF, AKT, MMPs, HIF-1alpha, and IGF-1R in metastasis.
 In preclinical models, ganetespib has shown an ability to inhibit these proteins and suppress these aggressive properties.

 Ganetespib is being evaluated in over 25 clinical trials including trials in lung, breast, colorectal, and hematologic malignancies.
-To date, over 800 patients have been treated with ganetespib.
+To date, approximately 1000 patients have been treated with ganetespib.